SivaramakrishnanBaskar/Word-count/README.md

 ## ALGORITHM:

 ### Step 1:
-Open file in read mode.
+Open the file in read mode and handle it in test mood.

 ### Step 2:
-Read the text using read funcion.
+Read the text using read() function.

 ### Step 3:
-Using split() function to split the words in the txt file and count it.
+Split the text using space separator.We assume that words in a sentance are separted by a space character.

 ### Step 4:
-The length of the split list should be equal to the number of words in the text file.
+The length of the split list should equal the numbers of words in the test file.

 ### Step 5:
-Now give print().
+You can refine the count by cleaning the string prior to splitting or validating the words after splitting.

 ### Step 6:
-Number of words in the txt file is displayed as the output.
+End the program.

 ## PROGRAM:
 ```